This Turkish-built semi automatic has a price that gets it talked about

 Problems can usually be fixed quickly and underpinning everything is a very comprehensive three year warranty covering mechanical defects from the distributors, Edgar Bros.

 And remember that if you haven’t spent a lot, you won’t get stressed over every little knock or dent your gun receives.
 Which is another major point in this gun’s favour.

-However, the manufacturers have been constantly tweaking the design and a number of changes have been subsequently made – the latest version sports a bolt release system that’s integral with the feed plate.
+A number of changes have been made – there’s now a bolt release system that’s integral with the feed plate.